apluslms/a-plus-rst-tools/README.md

 sends the file `configs/repo.txt` from the git repo to the grader path `extra/grader.txt` and the file `files/not-renamed.txt` is copied to the same path.
 These additional files could be, for example, HTML template files.
+* `no-override`: If set, the conf.py override setting is ignored.

 ### 2. Graded questionnaire